Harm focused policing

 [Source: Ratcliffe, J. H. (2015).
 Harm-focused policing.
 Ideas in American Policing series (issue 19).
 Washington DC: Police Foundation (page 3)].

 Attempts were made in the 1970s and 1980s to assess crime severity, but these efforts were limited to selected participants and a few specific crime examples.
 In the current context harm is conceptualized much more broader than crime.
 For example, harm is sometimes discussed with reference to the impact of drug abuse in a public health context.
 Example information and data sources could influence harm-focused policing include drug overdose information that could help triage drug markets for interdiction, traffic fatality data to guide police patrol responses, and community impact assessments to prioritize violent street gangs.

-Outside of the UK, with the assistance of Amber Perenzin and officers and analysts from the Philadelphia Police Department, I used the Pennsylvania Crime Code to develop a crime harm index applicable to UCR crime.
-A demonstration of how to use these in a practical context can be found in the two publications below.
+Outside of the UK, with the assistance of Amber Perenzin (now Askey) and officers and analysts from the Philadelphia Police Department, I used the Pennsylvania Crime Code to develop a crime harm index applicable to UCR crime.
+A demonstration of how to use these in a practical context can be found in these publications below:

-The Cambridge ham index featured in a story in The Economist.
+The Cambridge harm index featured in a story in The Economist.

 Sherman, L. W. (2007).
 The power few: Experimental criminology and the reduction of harm.
 Journal of Experimental Criminology, 3(4), 299-321.

 Greenfield, V. A., & Paoli, L. (2013).
 A framework to assess the harms of crimes.
 British Journal of Criminology, 53(5), 864-885.